camunda/camunda-docs-manual/site/src/documents/api-references/bpmn20/40-subprocesses/20-call-activity.html.md

 ---

-BPMN 2.0 makes a distinction between an embedded subprocess and the call activity.
+BPMN 2.0 makes a distinction between an embedded subprocess and a call activity.
 From a conceptual point of view, both will call a subprocess when process execution arrives at the activity.

 The difference is that the call activity references a process that is external to the process definition, whereas the subprocess is embedded within the original process definition.
 The main use case for the call activity is to have a reusable process definition that can be called from multiple other process definitions.

-When process execution arrives in the call activity, a new process instance is created, which is  used to execute the subprocess, potentially creating parallel child execution as within a regular process.
-The super process instance  waits until the subprocess is completely ended, and continues the original process afterwards.
+When process execution arrives at the call activity, a new process instance is created, which is used to execute the subprocess, potentially creating parallel child executions as within a regular process.
+The main process instance waits until the subprocess is completely ended, and continues the original process afterwards.

 <div data-bpmn-diagram="implement/call-activity"></div>

-A call activity is visualized the same as a collapsed embedded subprocess, however with a thick border.
+A call activity is visualized the same way as a collapsed embedded subprocess, however with a thick border.
 Depending on the modeling tool, a call activity can also be expanded, but the default visualization is the collapsed representation.

-A call activity is a regular activity, that requires a calledElement that references a process definition by its key.
+A call activity is a regular activity that requires a calledElement which references a process definition by its key.
 In practice, this means that the id of the process is used in the calledElement:

 ```xml
 <callActivity id="callCheckCreditProcess" name="Check credit" calledElement="checkCreditProcess" />